timm/script/index.md

 -- Jeremy Oxley </em>

 Welcome to
-**Discplined Scripting (code less, but better)**.
+**Discplined Scripting (for XAI): Code Less, but Better**.
-If you're reading this, chances are you want to learn about how to code less, but do more.
+If you're reading this, chances are you want to learn how to code less, but do more.
-For example, all our examples will come from AI applications.
-And you might be surprised just how easy it is to build those intelligent tools.
+Or you want to learn how easy it it to make AI applications explainable.
+Either way, you might be surprised just how easy it will be to build intelligent, explainable tools.

-I decided to write this because I needed to teach all my "less, but better" experimental empirical software engineering  tips and tricks.
+I needed to write this because I had to teach all my "less, but better" tips and tricks.
 My professional life
 is supervising people
 completing
-their Ph.D.s.
+their Ph.D.s (in _SE for AI_ and _AI for SE_).
 The better those people get at scripting, the faster they can try different ways to get "it" working.
-So in my school of scripting,
-we don't code to deliver "it".
+So in this school of scripting, we don't code to deliver "it".
 Rather, we code to explore different "its", then pick the best one.

-These come in two parts
+Also,
+this is a _disciplined_ approach so along the way, we will touch on many aspects of software engineering.
+So you can expect two kinds of content here:

 - **tips** for organizing code
-- additional **smarts** for writing AI tools.
+- as well as dditional **smarts** for writing XAI tools.

+## <a name=simple>Why I bekieve in simplicty

+The general rule of thumb is that tabular data can be reduced to around 25% of its columns and rows

+So one way to simplify anything is to delete what is spurious until you are left with the essential.

+This quest for the-simplest-tool-possible is not very fashionable these days.
+At the time of this writing there is much buzz about generatative AI-- which requires

 We take  other people's